pingcap/tidb/docs/design/2022-03-03-rc-read-tso-optimization.md

 ## Compatibility

 The default behaviours of the `read-consistency` isolation level will not change.
-One thing differnt is that if the user client uses `COM_STMT_FETCH` like utility to read data from `TiDB`, there could be problem if the returned first chunk result is already used by the client but an error is reported processing next result chunk.
+One thing different is that if the user client uses `COM_STMT_FETCH` like utility to read data from `TiDB`, there could be problem if the returned first chunk result is already used by the client but an error is reported processing next result chunk.